-The accustomed role of top flight strugglers was transformed with 7th and 5th place finishes in successive campaigns, 1994/95 and 1995/96, as well as quarter-final appearances in the FA Trophy three times in four seasons.
+The accustomed role of top flight strugglers was transformed with 7th and 5th place finishes in successive campaigns, 1994/95 and 1995/96, as well as three quarter-final appearances in the FA Trophy in four seasons.

 A productive period ended in 1998 when the club was relegated back to the Northern Premier League after eight consecutive seasons of Conference football.

-The Tynesiders very existence was then threatened early in the new millennium when long-time sponsors Cameron Hall Developments pulled out.
+The Heed's very existence was then threatened early in the new millennium when long-time sponsors Cameron Hall Developments pulled out.

 Relegation to the Northern Premier League 1st division followed but, after one season, Gateshead were back in the NPL top tier following the introduction of a geographically split 1st division.